 If you’re unable to find a 4-5 pound beef chuck roast, two smaller roasts are fine to use for this Slow Cooker Pot Roast recipe.

 Some gluten free gravy mixes come in jars instead of packets.
 Check all the aisles and shelves, including the health food and gluten free sections.
 You may end up with some new favorite brands!

-If dinner gets delayed, add more gluten beef stock to your Gluten Free Slow Cooker Pot Roast so it doesn’t get dried out.
+If dinner gets delayed, add more gluten free beef stock to your Gluten Free Slow Cooker Pot Roast so it doesn’t get dried out.

 Heat up the slow cooker pot roast leftovers on the stovetop or in the microwave.